Agent Skills: Domain Review Before Implementation

 MANDATORY for:

-• Brief includes code examples (may have anti-patterns)
+• Brief includes code examples the plan review didn't see (may have anti-patterns)

 • Specialized domain (serialization, networking, security, concurrency, data modeling)